How to Transition to Crib Sleep From Bed-Sharing (with zero judgement)

 Some tools that help:

-• Stay in the room for a few nights.
+Stay in the room for a few nights.
 You can still be present, even if you’re not sharing a bed.
-Bring a mattress into their room– your baby will sense your support, and when it’s time, you can move back to your own bed checking on your baby regularly before they drift off the sleep.
+Bring a mattress into their room–your baby will sense your support, and when it’s time, you can move back to your own bed, checking on your baby regularly before they drift off to sleep.

 When you and your baby are ready, begin the transition.